gdp1807/CZPlayer/readme.md

 2. Pausing the songs.
 3. Skipping a song.

-Raise your issues to enjoy music via terminal.
+Create issues to enjoy music via terminal.

 Made with love by `Gagandeep Singh(singh.23@iitj.ac.in)`